Ananova: History

 Ananova was developed by a division of the Press Association, a United Kingdom news agency.
 The character was devised as a virtual news presenter who would read news stories on demand via computer or mobile phone.
 Ananova was launched in April 2000.

 The Press Association soon renamed the division Ananova Ltd. and put the group up for sale.
 In July 2000, Ananova Ltd. was purchased by the French telecommunications company Orange S.A. as part of a £95m deal.

 The animated Ananova character was unavailable from 2004, though the Ananova website was still operational and providing written news items until 2009.
 In April 2010, Orange decided to scrap the name Ananova.
 Users entering the site ananova.com are now redirected to a Web Hosting Service Directory.
 Between April 2010 and April 2015 Ananova was known as Orange News.
 The Orange version of the news service finished with the end of Orange on-line identity.

 The Ananova news service was known for its collection of unusual news stories, which it featured in its Quirkies section.

-The site was frequently referenced by Karl Pilkington during the Ricky Gervais Show.
+The site was frequently referenced by Karl Pilkington in the Ricky Gervais Show.